andreihushcha/kitten_audio_classification/README.md

 - Zero Crossing Rate
 - MFCC, limited to 13 to prevent overfitting.
 ## Modeling
-Three models were created and trained: Dummy, XGBoost, and Neural Network Sequential.
+Three models were created and trained: Dummy, XGBoost, and Sequential Neural Network.
-The XGBoost and Neural Network Sequential were fine-tuned using GridSearchCV and Keras Tuner, respectively.
+The XGBoost and Sequential Neural Network were fine-tuned using GridSearchCV and Keras Tuner, respectively.

 The Confusion Matrix reveals a certain level of misclassification between the _Food_ and _Attention_.
 <div style="text-align: center;" style="border: 2px solid black;">